dobeok/dobeok.github.io/_posts/2023-03-08-predict-hdb-resale.md

 date:   2023-03-08 12:00:00 +0700
 tags: analysis visualization
 featured_img: /assets/images/posts/01-predict-hdb-resale_files/town_map.html
+description: Explore & model Singapore's HDB flats resale price using different prediction models.
+Engineering new features such as centrality and proximity to MRT stations.
+Out of the box, RandomForest performs better than single complex models with minimal hyperparameters tuning

 ---
 In this series I will be modeling Singapore's HDB flats resale price.
 The first part is about building a model, following a standard ML problem process (EDA, Feature Engineering, Split train/test data, Fit model, Evaluation).
 The second part (coming soon™) will be about mlops.
 I will use `mlflow` to track and manage experiments & models.